se-edu/learningresources/contents/javascript/Javascript-framework-VueJs.md

 ### Benefit 1: Approachable

 Vue is very easy to learn.
-Compared to other framework such as Angular and React, Vue is simple in term of API and design.
+Compared to other framework such as Angular and React, Vue is simple in terms of API and design.
 Learning enough to build non-trivial applications typically takes less than a day.
 An example is provided below:<br/><br/>
-How is iteration like in ReactJs:<br/><br/>
+Iteration in React:<br/><br/>
 The JavaScript file in ReactJs
     ```js
     var Iteration = React.createClass({